Canon 450D vs 800D

 The 450D writes its imaging data to SDHC cards, while the 800D uses SDXC cards.
 The 800D supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 450D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 450D and Canon EOS 800D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 450D does not offer wifi capability.
+In contrast, the 450D does not provide wifi capability.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the 450D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 450D was succeeded by the Canon 500D.
+Both the 450D and the 800D have been discontinued, but can regularly be found used on eBay.
+The 450D was replaced by the Canon 500D, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.